 - Place mousse in 18” disposable bags fitted with a wide star tip.
 Twist top and close with a rubber band.
 Refrigerate until serving time.
 When ready to serve, snip off point of piping bag and pipe into vessel of choice.
 Garnish with plain or sweetened whipped cream and berries.

-- Alternatively you can spoon the mousse into glasses, cups or ramekins to serve.
+- Alternatively spoon the mousse into glasses, cups or ramekins to serve.